nypl-spacetime/brick-by-brick/README.md

 ### Items

+- `GET /tasks/:taskId/items`: get (at most) 50 items for task `:taskId`, __both completed and uncompleted__ by the user associated with the current session
+  - `GET /tasks/:taskId/items?organization=a,b&collection=1,2,3`: only get items from organizations with IDs `a` or `b`, and collections with IDs `1`, `2` or `3`
-- `GET /tasks/:taskId/items/random`: get random item for which task `:taskId` has not been completed by the user associated with the current session
+- `GET /tasks/:taskId/items/random`: get random item for which task `:taskId` __has not been completed__ by the user associated with the current session
-  - `GET /tasks/:taskId/items/random?collection=a,b,c`: only get items from collections with IDs `a`, `b` or `c`
+  - `GET /tasks/:taskId/items/random?organization=a,b&collection=1,2,3`: only get items from organizations with IDs `a` or `b`, and collections with IDs `1`, `2` or `3`
 - `GET /organization/:organizationId/items/:itemId`: get a single item, with organization `:organizationId` and item ID `:itemId`

+If returned items have submissions by the user associated with the current session, submission data will be included per returned item.

 ### Submissions